Effect of control procedures on the evolution of entanglement in open quantum systems: Dynamic decoupling and the effect on ESD

 The $R_{ii,nn}$ elements which affect the population are:

 Here $n \ne i$ and $\chi_{in} = (|\langle n|b|i\rangle|^2 + |\langle n|b^{\dagger}|i\rangle|^2)$, and

-Now we can calculate the elements which are responsible for the coherence part.
-In the adiabatic regime we have $\gamma \sim \Omega - \Omega' \ll \Omega \sim \Omega'$, i.e., where the BCs are not static and the mixing of $\rho_{ab}$ and $\rho_{cd}$ (\ref{masterPaladino}) as well as their conjugates cannot be neglected.
-Hence the non-zero elements of $R$ tensor which affect the coherence are the following:
+Now we calculate the elements which are responsible for the coherence part.
+In the adiabatic regime we have $\gamma \sim \Omega - \Omega' \ll \Omega$ and $ \Omega'$, i.e., where the BCs are not static and the mixing of $\rho_{ab}$ and $\rho_{cd}$ in Eq.~(\ref{masterPaladino}), as well as their conjugates cannot be neglected.
+Hence the non-zero elements of $R$ tensor -- which affect coherence -- are the following:

 Here

 and $\psi(z)$ is the digamma function.